 - Are struggling in a relationship with a friend, family member or significant other

 - Would like to participate in faith-based service activities and retreats

 The Center for Spirituality chaplains’ offices are on the first floor of the Golisano Academic Center.
 Our offices are safe, judgment-free, and confidential places.
 Please feel free to contact any of the chaplains listed if we ever can be of service.
 All are welcome.

 Religious Organizations and Communities

-Everyone is welcome to participate in the Catholic Community, Hillel (Jewish Community), the Muslim Student Association, the Protestant Christian Community, and Zen Buddhist Meditation.
+Everyone is welcome to participate in the Alternative Spiritual Humanists - ASH, Catholic Community, Hillel (Jewish Community), the Muslim Student Association, the Protestant Christian Community, and Zen Buddhist Meditation.